Posted on October 15, 2019 by

 Elsewhere, tumble dryers are expensive to run, so try to air your washing whenever possible instead.
 If you do need to use a tumble dryer, make sure it’s full, as one full load uses less energy than two half-full loads.
 The same goes with loading your washing machine.
 Make sure you have a full machine and keep it to 30⁰C.
 Another simple energy-saving trick is to just boil the amount of water you need – especially if you are just making a cup of tea or coffee.
 While this won’t equate to huge savings, every little helps!

 Another handy tip is to spend a little to save a lot.
 If you are in the position to be able to invest money on insulation, upgrading your boiler, or even using renewable technologies, then you should do so.
+By looking at links such as www.servicelegends.com/services/air-leakage-test/, you can learn from professionals about the leakage that can occur and how to protect them with proper insulation.
+By getting a quote and making big changes to your home could save you from wasting money in the long run.
 Sometimes you can benefit from a grant for these services, but even if not, you can often pay back what you’ve spent quite quickly and start to save money.

 4. How to become more energy efficient

 Of course, while saving money is important, you should also be thinking about helping the environment.
 Britain is committed to reducing greenhouse gas emissions by 34% as early as next year.
 A key player in achieving this target would be by members of the public becoming energy efficient – both in the workplace and at home.
 Research has found that many power plants actually waste around two-thirds of the energy that goes into them.
 In our homes, we simply aren’t monitoring our energy use as closely as we should be, either.